-Kai Conscious Cafe is one of tastiest projects as it’s all about FOOD!
+Kai Conscious Cafe is one of our tastiest projects as it’s all about FOOD!

 We have partnered up with nine amazing businesses: Franco’s la Panciteria, Hot Shot Cafe, Foursquare, Countdown, Sophia’s Gourmet Food, The Organic Shop, Fenice Restaurant, The Budgeting Service and Gulf Foods that chose to donate their less desirable food to our FREE community cafe.
-We host a free lunch every Friday from 11am-2pm anyone and everyone is invited to help us cook up a feast, we have a dedicated ‘waste-not’ chef Kathy Voyles who teaches new recipes and guides people in their cooking.
+We host a free lunch every Friday from 11 AM-3 PM.
+Anyone and everyone is invited to help us cook up a feast.
+Our dedicated ‘no-waste’ chef, Kathy Voyles, teaches new recipes and guides people in their cooking.

 As part of our ethos we don't accept meat donations, to make sure there is no risk of contamination, but we are happy to relocate any donations to a good home.